benoitantelme/airpollpy/README.md

 ![PM10 Plot](data/plot/emissions/main/plot_pm10.png)

 ![PM25 Plot](data/plot/emissions/main/plot_pm25.png)
-There is still data missing for pm2.5 emissions during 2019 but it looks better overall.
+There is still missing data for Paris pm2.5 emissions during 2019.
-We can see that the NO2 emissions are lower during the covid-19 lockdown, while pm2.5 and pm10 seems for some cities to be lower.
+We can see that the NO2 emissions are lower during the 2020 covid-19 lockdown, while pm2.5 and pm10 seems for some cities only to be lower.

 ## Dependencies